Put out the Darkwing! Put out the Darkwing!

 - And it all gets even funnier near the end when Morgana uses the love potion on Negaduck to make him fall for her and gives him a jawbreaker... literally.
 She punches him so hard in the beak he flies into his own pile of stolen diamonds, is covered in chocolate and packed in his own box of valentine sweets.
 Doubles as a Moment of Awesome for Morgana.

-- When Taurus Bulba, now a super-cyborg, grabs Darkwing with some nasty intentions, the hero kisses him, causing the villain to let him go and frantically rub his lips in disgust.
+- When in "Steerminator", Taurus Bulba, now a super-cyborg, grabs Darkwing with some nasty intentions, the hero kisses him, causing the villain to let him go and frantically rub his lips in disgust.
 May also double as Awesome.

 - Tuskernini's trial at the beginning of "Adopt-a-Con" is just golden.